Health Canada

 • Antifouling products

-Plants or animals produced in an aquatic (marine or fresh water) environment for human consumption, including antifouling products for nets and pens. for hydroponics, see Greenhouse Food Crops (USC # 5) and Greenhouse Non-Food Crops (USC # 6)
+Plants or animals produced in an aquatic (marine or fresh water) environment for human consumption, as well as the equipment used for the production of these commodities, including antifouling products for nets, pens, ropes and cages/traps.

 2. Aquatic Non-Food Sites